AI Without the Blank Prompt

 • You get consistent outputs for comparable actions.

-• You can judge the model's work against visible structure instead of against vibes alone.
+• You can judge the model's work against visible structure instead of vibes alone.

 Say you open Classical Mechanics.